geraldohomero/post-install-pop-os/README.md

 ***
 ![image](https://user-images.githubusercontent.com/70844369/195471666-c7a930d4-19ac-4605-80e3-4bd3120c39c3.png#vitrinedev)

->Note: The script was designed for Pop!_OS 22.04 LTS, but it may also work on other Debian/Ubuntu-based distributions.
+>**Note**: The script was designed for **Pop!_OS 22.04 (LTS)**, but it may also work on other Debian/Ubuntu-based distributions.
 However, please be cautious and ensure compatibility before running it on other systems.

+>**Important**: While the script aims to automate setup tasks, it's essential to review the code and understand what it does before running it on your machine. **Ensure that you back up critical data before proceeding**.
+The script provided is for **educational purposes** and comes with **no warranty or support**.

 1. Download